dsouzashawn/Smart-Resume-Analyser-App/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Please ensure that your changes are well-documented and tested.

-## License

-This project is open-source and available under the MIT License.

----

-This version of the README gives a clear and concise explanation of how the project works and outlines its key benefits.
-Let me know if you'd like to make any further adjustments!